 ALBANIA

-Vision: An Albanian society where women have a reinforced role and are actively involved in maintaining peace, conflict prevention and resolution, and a society that makes a sustainable contribution at the international level, guaranteeing the rights of women involved in conflict situations.
+Vision: An Albanian society where women have a strengthened role and are actively involved in the preservation of peace, in conflict prevention and resolution, and a society that makes a sustainable contribution at the international level, guaranteeing the rights of women involved in conflict situations.

-Mission: Increasing women representation and engagement in the security sector by reducing gender stereotypes of women’s participation in the security field decision-making processes and enhancing the country's contribution to international policy that guarantees the rights of women and girls involved in conflict and post-conflict situations.
+Mission: To increase women’s representation and involvement in the security sector by reducing gender stereotypes of women’s participation in the security f ield decision-making processes and enhancing the country’s contribution to international policies that guarantee the rights of women and girls involved in conflict and post conflict situations.

 Objectives: